 To briefly summarize these points, one could say that …

 - Routing nodes have to adjust their channel balances based on the flow of funds.

 These points are a big topic regarding the adoption currently: As channel capacity and liquidity are the constraining factors, there are already services catering to the needs of merchants: The Lighting channel-opening service Thor by Bitrefill was the first to my knowledge, quickly being followed by Lightning Labs’ Loop.

 But not just merchants are dependent on inbound liquidity.
 As we have seen, customers will encounter limitations based on the length of their payment route.

-To accommodate for that, solutions like Atomic Multi-Path Payments (short: AMP) are already being worked on: Instead of traveling along a single route, the funds can be split up and take several different routes.
+To accommodate for that, solutions like Multi-Path Payments (short: MPP) are already being worked on: Instead of traveling along a single route, the funds can be split up and take several different routes.
 This way larger payments will be enabled as the capacity and balance of multiple channels can be factored in.
-For example: With AMP, Alice’s payment to Charlie could be split up to 2 mBTC going through Bob and the other 2 mBTC using another node D as a hop.
+For example: With MPP, Alice’s payment to Charlie could be split up to 2 mBTC going through Bob and the other 2 mBTC using another node D as a hop.